aholstenson/sprout-go/README.md

 bootstraps the application.
 Sprout encourages the use of modules to keep things organized.

-The main application may look something like this:
+The main of the application may look something like this:

 ```go
 package main